Dave Hood: Career

 Hood started his career as a radio personality at the age of 18 in Yakima, Washington.
-He worked his way to becoming the number one afternoon drive personality at KGW in Portland Oregon to the big time at KRTH in Los Angeles.
-He moved into television at the age of 30, starring on the syndicated show PM Magazine during the 1980s before traveling the world for Tourific Destinations on the Discovery Channel in the early 1990s.
+He worked his way to becoming the number-one afternoon drive personality at KGW in Portland, Oregon, before moving to KRTH in Los Angeles.
+He moved into television at the age of 30 as the host of the Oklahoma City version of the syndicated show PM Magazine at KTVY between 1982 and 1985 before traveling the world for Tourific Destinations on the Discovery Channel in the early 1990s.
 In 1993, he was best known for starting the live action children's video series Real Wheels, also called There Goes a..., with co-creator Ken Urman of Power to Create, featuring the There Goes a... theme.
 In every video, he was also the producer, writer, actor, and, director, and in some of the videos, he's accompanied by his sidekick, Becky.
-The series had sales near 8 million and won many coveted awards including the Dove Foundation Award, The National Parenting Association Award, the Parents' Choice Award, and Kid's First Endorsement Award.
+The series had sales near $8 million and won many awards including the Dove Foundation Award, The National Parenting Association Award, the Parents' Choice Award, and Kid's First Endorsement Award.
 The series was syndicated for television under the name Dream Big on more than 100 stations nationally in the late 1990s.
 In 1996, he started the live action children's video series, The Adventures of Dave and Becky, where he and Becky go on adventures around the world.
 During the early 2000s, the show was re-packaged and aired on PBS nationwide.
-Due to the high popularity of the Real Wheels franchise, it also had a live tour that starred Dave.
+Due to the popularity of the Real Wheels franchise, it also had a live tour that starred Dave.
 The show consisted of magic tricks and audience participation stunts.
 Prior to the show, there were real life vehicles that the audience would touch and look at.
 The tour lasted from 2001-2004 and was produced by Dave Hood Entertainment.

-Hood continues to produce children's productions and other family entertainment.
-His latest productions include: Crazy Adventures with Harry and Susy - Spanish is FUN! with Susy Dorn for 2-8 year olds and The Family Ghost Hunters.
+Hood continued to produce children's productions and other family entertainment including: Crazy Adventures with Harry and Susy - Spanish is FUN! with Susy Dorn, and The Family Ghost Hunters.

+Hood also produced a series of Accessible Tourism videos with the USDA and small productions.